 Now and then a good place to start is by looking back at how inflation has affected the cost of living in Australia.
 The Reserve Bank of Australia (RBA) has a handy calculator on its website (www.rba.gov.au) that tells us how the cost of a “basket of goods and services” has changed over a chosen timeframe.
-It’s a great eye-opener.
-Type in “inflation calculator”.

 One hundred dollars worth of goods purchased in 1974 would now cost an astounding $765!
-You’re right, 40 years of retirement is not the norm (and we hope Australia never experiences 10% inflation like it did in the 70s), so let’s look at the value of $100 in a more realistic retirement timeframe of 20 years.
+You’re right, 40 years of retirement is not the norm (and we hope Australia never experiences 10% inflation as it did in the 70s), so let’s look at the value of $100 in a more realistic retirement timeframe of 20 years.

 One hundred dollars spent in 1994 grew to $170 in 2014.
 On first glance that doesn’t seem as astounding BUT when you realise that the increase over that time was 70%, you might be a bit more concerned.
 Over the 20 year period this averages out to just 2.7% per year, which doesn’t sound too bad and is within the RBA’s target – but let’s go back to your retirement fund investments.

-Your retirement savings With “bonus” interest cash accounts currently earning anything from 0.01% to 4.0% pa interest, and term deposits about the same, apply the current inflation rate of 1.5% to this and you’ll realise that your cash is not earning very much; in fact in some accounts it’s losing value.
+Your retirement savings with “bonus” interest cash accounts currently earning anything from 0.01% to 4.0% pa interest, and term deposits about the same, apply the current inflation rate of 1.5% to this and you’ll realise that your cash is not earning very much; in fact in some accounts it’s losing value.
 This is why it’s so important to ensure your super is invested for growth that takes into account inflation in the lead up to and during your retirement.

 General Advice Disclaimer

 This article contains general advice only, which has been prepared without taking into account the objectives, financial situation or needs of any person.
 You should, therefore, consider the appropriateness of the information in light of your own objectives, financial situation or needs and read all relevant Product Disclosure Statements before acting on the information.
-Whilst every care has been taken to ensure the accuracy of the material, the Paradigm Strategic Planning or WealthSure Financial Services Pty Ltd will not bear responsibility or liability for any action taken by any person, persons or organisation on the purported basis of information contained herein.
+Whilst every care has been taken to ensure the accuracy of the material, Paradigm Strategic Planning or Sentry Advice Pty Ltd will not bear responsibility or liability for any action taken by any person, persons or organisation on the purported basis of information contained herein.
 Without limiting the generality of the foregoing, no person, persons or organisation should invest monies or take action on reliance of the material contained herein but instead should satisfy themselves independently of the appropriateness of such action.